 Marcy Albin has served as the gallery manager at Liquid Light Glass for almost two decades, and has 25 years of experience in her field.
 Marcy’s expert knowledge of sales and glass art make her an indispensable member of the Liquid Light Glass team.
 She manages every aspect of the gallery, including shows, classes, and special events.

 Jannine has spent her entire life in the arts.
-After working as an illustrator for over a decade Jannine moved to the Southwest, where she met Elodie Holmes and fell in love with glass blowing.
-Under the tutelage of Holmes, Jannine learned how to adapt her design skills and vibrant color pallet to this new medium.
+After working as an illustrator for over a decade Jannine moved to Santa Fe, where she met Elodie Holmes and fell in love with glass blowing.
+Under the tutelage of Holmes, Jannine learned how to adapt her design skills and vibrant color palette to this new medium.
 Now Jannine puts her 15 years of glass art experience to work making her own art, teaching classes, and assisting Holmes in the hot shop.

 Cia Thorne is an accomplished glass sculptor whose work appears in galleries nationwide.
 She attended California College of the Arts and has trained with glass masters Pino Signoretto and Martin Janecky.
 Thorne currently shows her work and teaches classes at Liquid Light Glass.